Serving the Southeast: NC and SC

 Foundation failure is a serious issue, but as a homeowner, there are many steps you can take to reduce the likelihood of major damage.
 Common DIY strategies include:

 Planting trees and bushes strategically around your property helps to soak up excessive moisture and keep soil in place.
 Just don’t plant them too close — you want to prevent future root systems from coming in direct contact with your home’s foundation.

 Simple Home Improvements

 Cleaning gutters and making sure downspouts eject water far from your home can help prevent foundation damage.
 Water damage is a leading cause of foundation failure.

 Conduct periodic inspections to check for early warning signs of foundation damage.
 Things to look for include:

 - Mold and moisture buildup

 - Home foundation cracks and fissures in walls

 - Loose-fitting doors and windows

 Foundation failure can happen anywhere in the world, but the exact causes and recommended treatments are often location-specific.
 In the Carolinas, for example, expansive soil varieties combined with unusually heavy rainfall can create any number of geotechnical issues that compromise your home’s foundation.
 In fact, landslides, soil erosion and uncontrolled water damage are increasingly common occurrences in this region of the country.
-This is why, when hiring professionals, you want a foundation repair team that is familiar with the area like Foundation Repair Services, Inc. Local technicians are best equipped to identify and solve the problem.
+This is why, when hiring professionals, you want a residential foundation repair team that is familiar with the area like Foundation Repair Services, Inc. Local technicians are best equipped to identify and solve the problem.